Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

 \subsubsection{Efficient calculation of the gradient and Fisher information for the Vecchia approximation}

 In the following, we show how the gradient and the Fisher information of the approximate log-likelihood of the Vecchia approximation given in \eqref{vecchia_approx} can be calculated efficiently.
 To the best of our knowledge, the following results are novel. \citet{guinness2019gaussian} also presents a way for computing the gradient and Fisher information for the Vecchia approximation.
-However, he uses a different representation of the approximate likelihood by writing conditional densities in \eqref{vecchia} as ratios of joint and marginal densities and thus obtains different way for calculating the gradient and Fisher information compare to our result. \citet{guinness2019gaussian} motivates his approach by claiming that for calculating the gradient in \eqref{grad_covpar}, "[n]ot only is $\left[\frac{\partial\Psi}{\partial \theta_k}\right]$ too large to store in memory, the covariances $\left[\Psi\right]$ are not easily computable, nor are their partial derivatives".
-The following result in Proposition \ref{GradVecchia} shows that that this is not true, i.e. $\frac{\partial\Psi}{\partial \theta_k}$ does not need to be stored in memory and neither $\Psi$ nor its partial derivatives need to be computed.
+However, \citet{guinness2019gaussian} uses a different representation of the approximate likelihood by writing conditional densities in \eqref{vecchia} as ratios of joint and marginal densities and, in doing so, obtains a different way for calculating the gradient and Fisher information compared to our result. \citet{guinness2019gaussian} motivates his approach by claiming that for calculating the gradient in \eqref{grad_covpar}, "[n]ot only is $\left[\frac{\partial\Psi}{\partial \theta_k}\right]$ too large to store in memory, the covariances $\left[\Psi\right]$ are not easily computable, nor are their partial derivatives".
+The following Proposition \ref{GradVecchia} and its proof show that $\frac{\partial\Psi}{\partial \theta_k}$ does not need to be stored in memory, and neither $\Psi$ nor its partial derivatives need to be computed.
+In the approach of \citet{guinness2019gaussian} for calculating the gradient, the computational complexity is dominated by the need to calculate two Cholesky factorizations of matrices of sizes $\mathbb{R}^{|N(i)|\times |N(i)|}$ and $\mathbb{R}^{(|N(i)|+1)\times (|N(i)|+1)}$ for every data point $i$, where we recall that $|N(i)|$ denotes the number of neighbors of sample $i$.
+In contrast, in our approach in Proposition \ref{GradVecchia} below, only one matrix of size $\mathbb{R}^{|N(i)|\times |N(i)|}$ needs to be factorized for every sample $i$.
+This means that our approach for calculating the gradient has approximately only half the computational cost compared to the one of \citet{guinness2019gaussian}.

 \begin{proposition} The gradient of the negative log-likelihood $\tilde L(y,F,\theta)$ for the Vecchia approximation given in \eqref{vecchia_approx} can be calculated as

 where

 and $\frac{\partial B}{\partial \theta_k}$ are lower triangular and $\frac{\partial D}{\partial \theta_k}$ diagonal matrices with non-zero entries given by